rgaiacs/CKEditor-TeXZilla/README.md

 Bugs
 ----

+1. Use the source view break the widgets.

+When change to the source code editor the widget is lost and because of this when back to the WYSIWYG it just show the LaTeX version with some garbage of the MathML.

-1. Can't place text around the MathML element.
+2. Can't place text around the MathML element.

 CKEditor insert a `div` tag for the widget and some information in the first tag of the template: